The secrets to avoiding 'well-being washing'

 The bottom line

 Happy, well-slept, well-fed staff who enjoy the freedom to choose how they work will always be more productive.
 According to Stanford economics professor Nicholas Bloom, this productivity increase can be as much as 3-4%, which adds up significantly over time.
-Hybrid working can save organisations more than ZAR 200 000 per employee a year on average, as Global Workplace Analytics shows.
+Global Workplace Analytics shows that hybrid working can save organisations more than ZAR 200 000 per employee a year on average.
 Investing in this kind of working model isn’t just about avoiding 'well-being washing' — it's a smart business move.
 After all, employers can expect a return as high as R92.00 for every R 19.00 spent on health and wellness initiatives like this, according to Deloitte.
 So, the advantages are mutual and considerable.
 Those added extras – the apps, the yoga, the away days – can be the cherry on top.

 About IWG